synw/dataswim/README.md

 **Resample data**: shows how to resample data by time periods.
 Uses fake Django user registration data

-**Linear regression**: shows how to draw linear regression charts.
+**Linear regression**: shows how to draw linear regression charts and deal with extreme values.
 Uses fake Django user registration data

 **Data exploration**: shows how to explore data.
 Uses a Starwars dataset